 Task Group Chair's Functions

 The TG Chair may decide non-technical issues or may put them to a vote of the TG.
-The TG participants and the Chair decide technical issues by vote.
-Unless explicitly stated this by operations manual or the IEEE Project 802 LAN/MAN Standards Committee (LMSC) Working Group Policies and Procedures (WG P&P), the TG Chair decides what is non-technical and what is technical.
+The TG participants decide technical issues by vote.
+Unless explicitly stated this by operations manual or the IEEE 802 LAN/MAN Standards Committee (LMSC) Working Group Policies and Procedures (WG P&P), the TG Chair decides what is non-technical and what is technical.
 Generally, a technical motion is defined as a motion that will materially affect the content of a draft.
 This is because a draft itself will ultimately be subject to a 75% majority vote at both WG and 802 LMSC ballot.

 The TG Chair is responsible for presiding over TG sessions.